-Minimally Proficient Partially Proficient Use variables to represent quantities in mathematical problems and problems in real-world context, and construct simple equations and inequalities to solve problems.
+Performance Level Descriptors Minimally Proficient Partially Proficient Use variables to represent quantities in mathematical problems and problems in real-world context, and construct simple equations and inequalities to solve problems.
 Use variables to represent quantities in mathematical problems and problems in real-world context, and construct simple equations and inequalities to solve problems. a.
 Solve word problems leading to equations of the form px + q = r and p(x + q) = r, where p, q, and r are integers. b.
-Solve word problems leading to inequalities of the form px + q &gt; r or px + q &lt; r, where p, q, and r are a.
-Solve word problems leading to equations of the form $px + q = r$ and $p(x + q) = r$ , where $p$ , $q$ , and $r$ are integers.
+Solve word problems leading to inequalities of the form px + q > r or px + q < r, where p, q, and r are integers. a.
+Solve word problems leading to equations of the form $px + q = r$ and $p(x + q) = r$, where p , q , and r are integers.
 Solve equations of these forms fluently.
-Compare an algebraic solution to an arithmetic solution, identifying the sequence of the operations used in each approach. integers. b.
-Solve word problems leading to inequalities of the form $px + q > r$ or $px + q < r$ , where $p$ , $q$ , and $r$ are rational numbers.
+Compare an algebraic solution to an arithmetic solution, identifying the sequence of the operations used in each approach. b.
+Solve word problems leading to inequalities of the form $px + q > r$ or $px + q < r$, where p , q , and r are rational numbers.
 Graph the solution set of the inequality.
-Proficient Highly Proficient Use variables to represent quantities in mathematical Lies veriables to represent quantities in methometical problems and problems in real-world context, and construct simple equations and inequalities to solve problems. problems and problems in real-world context, and construct simple equations and inequalities to solve problems. problems and problems in real-world context, and construct simple equations and inequalities to solve problems. a.
-Solve word problems leading to equations of the form $px + q = r$ and $p(x + q) = r$ , where $p$ , $q$ , and $r$ are specific rational numbers.
+Proficient Highly Proficient Use variables to represent quantities in mathematical problems and problems in real-world context, and construct simple equations and inequalities to solve problems.
+Use variables to represent quantities in mathematical problems and problems in real-world context, and construct simple equations and inequalities to solve problems. a.
+Solve word problems leading to equations of the form $px + q = r$ and $p(x + q) = r$, where p , q , and r are specific rational numbers.
 Solve equations of these forms fluently.
-Compare an algebraic solution to an arithmetic solution, identifying the sequence of the operations used in each approach. problems and problems in real-world context, and construct simple equations and inequalities to solve problems. a.
-Solve real-world problems leading to equations of the form $px + q = r$ and $p(x + q) = r$ , where $p$ , $q$ , and $r$ are specific rational numbers.
+Compare an algebraic solution to an arithmetic solution, identifying the sequence of the operations used in each approach. a.
+Solve real-world problems leading to equations of the form $px + q = r$ and $p(x + q) = r$, where p , q , and r are specific rational numbers.
 Solve equations of these forms fluently.
-Compare an algebraic solution to an arithmetic solution, explaining the sequence of the operations used in each approach.
+Compare an algebraic solution to an arithmetic solution, explaining the sequence of the operations used in each approach. b.
+Solve word problems leading to inequalities of the form $px + q > r$ or $px + q < r$, where p , q , and r are rational numbers.
+Graph the solution set of the inequality and interpret it in the context of the problem. b.
+Solve real-world problems leading to inequalities of the form $px + q > r$ or $px + q < r$, where p , q , and r are rational numbers.
+Graph the solution set of the inequality and interpret it in the context of the problem.